 We've provided meals for guests at the POV during the pandemic.

 Visit the Poverello Center

-Help us shelter and feed families transitioning into stable housing every 6 weeks or so at UCC.
+Help us shelter and feed families transitioning into stable housing by volunteering at the Meadowlark four times a year.
 Learn More about Family Promise

 We show up for build days during the Summer months to help raise walls, paint halls, or do whatever the foreman calls.
 See How Habitat Helps Create Affordable Housing